Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Instead, say:

 * When Christmas comes, your Snapmaker A350 will do wonders for decoration.
-* Never do we stop trying.
+* We never stop trying.
 We want you to have the best experience with Snapmaker.
 * You can bring your ideas to reality, while getting to spend time with your children.

 Don't assume your audience know.
 Always provide background information when you introduce a concept, whether it is a link or a paragraph.
 Avoid expressions such as **simply**, **just**, **quickly**, **you are a click away**, and **it's easy**, as they can make users feel stupid.